sourabh2711/PS1/README.md

 Here's the link to the final code on Google colab platform : https://colab.research.google.com/drive/1NVQ3Zod_9R8KG-bYDHcPDU49ARfxAGqV?usp=sharing

 To run the individual cells, press **Shift+Enter** and it will execute.

-Please note that training a model might take around *30-45 minutes*
+Please note that training a model might take around *30-45 minutes* if you are using **GPU** but it might take around an *hour or hour and a half*